CAST-genomics/haptools/docs/commands/simphenotype.rst

 simphenotype
 ============

 Simulates a complex trait, taking into account haplotype- or local-ancestry- specific effects as well as traditional variant-level effects.
 The user denotes causal variables to use within the simulation by specifying them in a :doc:`.hap file </formats/haplotypes>`.
+Phenotypes are simulated from genotypes output by the :doc:`transform command </commands/transform>`.

 To encode simple SNPs as causal variants within a ``.hap`` file, use the haptools API like in :ref:`this example <api-examples-snps2hap>`.

 The implementation is based on the `GCTA GWAS Simulation <https://yanglab.westlake.edu.cn/software/gcta/#GWASSimulation>`_ utility.

 .. note::
-   Your ``.hap`` files must contain extra fields.
+   Your ``.hap`` files must contain a "beta" extra field.
 See :ref:`this section <formats-haplotypes-extrafields-simphenotype>` of the ``.hap`` format spec for more details.

 Usage
 ~~~~~